 Free museums for kids

-One of our favorite family attractions just revealed a super-cool perk, and we're totally on board.
-The Intrepid Sea, Air & Space Museum will launch a new Free Fridays series on April 26.
-Luckily, there are plenty of opportunities for patrons to participate.
-From April until October, one Friday each month will be free from 5–9pm.
+One of our favorite family attractions revealed last year a super-cool perk, and we're totally on board.
+The Intrepid Sea, Air & Space Museum now offers a Free Fridays series, where on the last Friday of each month from April to September visitors can get in for free, 5-8pm.
 (General admission is $33 for adults and $24 for children ages 5–12.)
-The schedule is as follows: April 26 May 31 June 21 July 19 Aug 16 Sept 27 Oct 25 Even better?
-There will be a variety of different programs unique to each session.

 The Brooklyn Children's Museum allows budding art lovers and curious tykes to revel in a play space dedicated to fostering kids' creativity.
 Interactive experiences such as the Color Lab, after-school programs and birthday party packages make the Kings County hotspot a favorite amongst little ones.